F4RAN/MIS-python/README.md

 A wheel graph on 7 vertices showing an independent set The Maximimum Independent Set (MIS) problem is to find an independent set with the greatest cardinality in a graph.
 The problem is NP-complete, but a greedy algorithm gives a good approximation.

-###The algorithm is:
+### The algorithm is:

-1. Start with the set of vertices of the graph, V and an empty set for the MIS, S While V≠∅:
+1. Start with the set of vertices of the graph, V and an empty set for the MIS, S
+2. While V≠∅:
-Find a vertex of minimum degree v∈V
+3.Find a vertex of minimum degree v∈V
-Add it to S
+4.Add it to S
-Remove it and its neighbours from V
+5.Remove it and its neighbours from V